-Definitely, yes.
+Definitely yes but nah she’ll be right mate.
 It is not surprising that smoking has a significant negative impact on a life of a sports person, athletes and sports performance in general when it negatively affects even the ability of normal breathing and oxygen intake.
 Let’s take a look at some of the most severe negative effects of smoking for sport.

 Influence on the ability to bring oxygen to the body